TAIsRich/chuwa0116/ShortQuestions/annotations.md

 }
 ```

+`@GetMapping`: This is a Spring MVC annotation that maps a HTTP GET request to a specific handler method.
+It is used to retrieve data from a server.

+`@PutMapping`: This is a Spring MVC annotation that maps a HTTP PUT request to a specific handler method.
+It is used to update existing data on a server.

+`@DeleteMapping`: This is a Spring MVC annotation that maps a HTTP DELETE request to a specific handler method.
+It is used to delete data from a server.

 ### Service

 `@Service`: This annotation is used to indicate that a class serves as a service layer in the architecture of a Spring application.
 The service layer is typically responsible for handling business logic and communicating with the data access layer (for example, a repository) to persist and retrieve data.